Three strokes over par rating of a particular tee box hole are called a triple bogey. The term 3 strokes over par are also known as a triple bogey.

 Accept Your Fate

-You can reduce the chances of scoring a triple bogey by accepting your fate.
+Accepting your fate can reduce the chances of scoring a triple bogey.
 When you accept what you have done, you can analyze your mistake and consider all of your options so the mistake can be avoided.

 Once you have made a bad first shot, don’t continue to play the game poorly, as it will affect your performance.
 Cut your losses and continue to play like professional golfers.